Bassem Amin

-Bassem Amin (باسم أمين; born 9 September 1988) is an Egyptian chess player and medical doctor.
-He was awarded the title Grandmaster by FIDE in 2006.
+Bassem Amin (باسم أمين; born 9 September 1988) is an Egyptian chess grandmaster and medical doctor.
+He was awarded the Grandmaster title by FIDE in 2006.
 Amin is the highest rated Egyptian and African player and the only medical doctor to have a FIDE peak rating of 2700+.
-Amin is also a six-time and the current African chess champion.
+Amin has also won the African chess championship seven times, doing so in 2009, 2013, 2015, 2017, 2018, 2022, and 2024.

 Career

 Early on in his chess career, Amin was the Arab Youth Chess Champion once in the U10 division, once in the U12 division, and twice in the U14 division.
 He took 4th place in the 2004 World Youth Chess Championship U-16 in Greece.
 Soon after, he won the 2005 African Junior Chess Championship, qualifying him to participate in the 2005 World Junior Chess Championship.

 He won his first Arab Chess Championship title at the 2005 Arab Chess Championship, simultaneously acquiring his first grandmaster norm.
 In the same year, he won the African championship and took part in World Youth Chess Championship (U18), finishing third.